camaraproject/Governance/ProjectStructureAndRoles.md

 **How do I propose a decision?**

 Send an email to the CAMARA Project mailing list with your motion.
-If there is no objection within a reasonable amount of time, consider the decision made.
+If there is no objection within a reasonable amount of time (1 week after most recent meeting / email announcement of the decision), consider the decision made.
 If there are objections and no consensus can be found, a vote may be called by a Project participant.

 **How do I become a Project participant?**